 Why it matters

-• Democratic leaders continue to support Jones despite the controversy, highlighting a divide within the party on accountability for violent rhetoric.
+- Despite the controversy, local Democratic committees continue to support Jones, highlighting a divide within the party on handling political rhetoric.

-• The incident may impact the Democratic Party's image and its stance on civility in politics as the election approaches.
+- The situation poses potential implications for the Democratic Party's image and its stance on civility as the election approaches.

 What’s next

-• Calls for accountability from within the Democratic Party may lead to further discussions on political violence and rhetoric.
+- Calls for accountability may lead to further discussions on political violence and rhetoric within the party.